-Victorians Links to the programmes of study.
+Links to the programmes of study.
 A study of an aspect in British history that extends pupils' chronological knowledge beyond 1066 - Victorians.
-Significant People Queen Victoria, Prince Albert, Charles Dickens Historical Interpretations ★ Understand that no single source of evidence gives the full answer to questions about the past.
+Significant People Queen Victoria, Prince Albert, Charles Dickens, Stephenson Historical Interpretations ★ Understand that no single source of evidence gives the full answer to questions about the past.
 Historical Investigations ★ Use sources of evidence to deduce information about the past. ★ Seek out and analyse a wide range of evidence, giving reasons for choices.
 Chronological understanding ★ Use sources of evidence to deduce information about the past ★ Describe the main changes in a period of history. ★ Use dates and terms accurately in describing events Knowledge and understanding of events, people and changes in the past ★ Describe the social, ethnic, cultural or religious diversity of past society. ★ Describe the characteristic features of the past including ideas, beliefs, attitudes and experiences of men, women and children.
-Presenting, organising and communicating ★ Use original ideas to present information and ideas Vocabulary Curriculum, cane, school, teacher, education, act, Sunday school, Black board, Chalk, ragged schools, parliament government, lawslate, industrial revolution, mangle, Queen Victoria, sovereign, Invention, British Empire.
-High quality texts 'Sticky knowledge' and key learning ideas.
+Presenting, organising and communicating ★ Use original ideas to present information and ideas Vocabulary cane, school, teacher, education, act, Sunday school, Black board, Chalk, parliament government, lawslate, industrial revolution, mangle, Queen Victoria, sovereign, Invention, British Empire, steam, locomotive High quality texts Railway children 'Sticky knowledge' and key learning ideas.
+Case study of Queen Victoria.
+How did the railway infrastructure impact York?
 I will know: Who reigned over England?
 How long for?
 What is the British Empire?
 What was it like for a child in Victorian Britain?
 What were the key interventions of this era?
-What did the Victorians give modern Britain?